todar/VBA-Boilerplate/README.md

     ArrayRemoveDuplicates A                  '--> Mango,Coffee,Banana,Apple
     ArraySort A                              '--> Apple,Banana,Coffee,Mango
     ArrayReverse A                           '--> Mango,Coffee,Banana,Apple

+    'ARRAY PROPERTIES
+    ArrayLength A                            '--> 4
     ArrayIndexOf A, "Coffee"                 '--> 1
     ArrayIncludes A, "Banana"                '--> True
+    ArrayContains A, Array("Test", "Banana") '--> True
+    ArrayContainsEmpties A                   '--> False
+    ArrayDimensionLength A                   '--> 1 (single dim array) IsArrayEmpty A                           '--> False

+    'CAN FLATTEN JAGGED ARRAY WITH SPREAD FORMULA
+    A = Array(1, 2, 3, Array(4, 5, 6, Array(7, 8, 9))) 'COULD ALSO SPREAD DICTIONAIRES AND COLLECTIONS AS WELL
+    A = ArraySpread(A)                       '--> 1,2,3,4,5,6,7,8,9

+    'MATH EXAMPLES
+    ArraySum A                               '--> 45
+    ArrayAverage A                           '--> 5

+    'FILTER USE'S REGEX PATTERN
+    A = Array("Banana", "Coffee", "Apple", "Carrot", "Canolope") A = ArrayFilter(A, "^Ca|^Ap")

+    'ARRAY TO STRING WORKS WITH BOTH SINGLE AND DOUBLE DIM ARRAYS!
     Debug.Print ArrayToString(A)

 End Sub